wareya/notes/offtopic/gammakit.md

 ### Control flow

 Gammakit has high level control flow, just like any sane programming language, and this is a list of which high level control flow constructs it has.
-Control flow mechanisms generally do not require {} around their inner blocks like they do in rust.
+Control flow mechanisms generally do not require {} around their inner blocks like they do in rust (unless, of course, those inner blocks consist of multiple statements, in which case the {} is necessary).
 However, even if there is no {}, it's still a "block" with its own bubble of lexical scope.

 #### If, else, while